 Check out this video I made about ear wax and tinnitus:

 Will My Tinnitus Go Away After Removing Ear Wax?

-The good news is that when you remove the ear wax, your hearing typically returns back to normal and when your hearing returns back to normal, then the tinnitus goes away.
-So that means if ear wax was causing your hearing loss and creating ringing in the ears, then removing the ear wax will return everything back to normal.
+The good news is that when you remove the ear wax, hearing typically returns back to normal and any temporary tinnitus goes away.
+This means that if ear wax is creating any ringing in the ears, then removing the ear wax will return your hearing back to normal.

 How to Remove Ear Wax

-You may be interested in trying your candling at home.
-I don’t strongly recommend this.
-Dr. Cliff made a video about this.
-The best way to have your wax removed by a professional is to go see your primary doctor, an ear nose and throat ENT physician or an audiologist.
-Those professionals have training expertise and tools.
-They can do an ear wash, they can do a vacuum or they can do a curette to scoop out the earwax.
+That said, the best way to have your wax removed is by a primary doctor, an ear nose and throat ENT physician, or an audiologist.
+These professionals have the proper training expertise and tools.
+They have the ability to do an ear wash or use a vacuum or curette to scoop out any earwax.

-Alright, so now you’ve learned how earwax can cause ringing in the ears.
-If you liked this article, leave us a comment and join our newsletter to stay connected on all things tinnitus and hearing.
+If you liked this article, please join our newsletter to stay connected on all things tinnitus and hearing.